top of page

 JORDAN WILSON

-RESIDENT IN COUNSELING, MEd
+RESIDENT IN COUNSELING, M.Ed, LPC

 I’d love to get to know YOUR story—not the story society tells about you, not the story others have told you about yourself, but the story and meaning YOU make about you.
 I’m here to help build the confidence and empowerment you are worthy of.
 Because YOU matter—you always have, and always will.